AndyyyYuuu/lm-is-compressor/README.md

     <i>An accurate language model can be converted into a high-compression, lossless text compressor. </i><br><br>
 </div>

 This repository is a demonstration of using a language model to perform lossless compression on natural language through some of the methods laid out by [Delétang et al. 2023](https://arxiv.org/abs/2309.10668).
-In it, I show that the use of GPT-2 Small as part of an arithmetic coding algorithm, albeit extremely slow to run, can achieve a compression rate of **around 20%** on English natural language.
+In it, I show that the use of GPT-2 models as part of an arithmetic coding algorithm, albeit extremely slow to run, can achieve compression rates of **< 20%** on English natural language.
 I also show that this compression rate can be improved through the use of more accurate language models.
 I hope you'll find this experiment interesting.

 > ## Table of Contents
 > 1. [Run the Experiment](#run-the-experiment)